tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 });
 ```

-For information on the differences between regular and inline editing modes, see: [Setup inline editing mode](../use-tinymce-inline/).
+For information on the differences between the classic and inline editing modes, see: [Setup inline editing mode](../use-tinymce-inline/).

 ## Plugin configuration